Dustyroom/flat-kit-doc/index.md

 To be able to use Flat Kit's Outline in your own scene, you can either go from scratch:

 1. Create a new **Forward Renderer**.
 To avoid further confusion, name it, for example, _MyNewAwesomeForwardRenderer_.
 (Go to Assets menu on top ▶︎ Create ▶︎ Rendering Universal Rendering Pipeline ▶︎ Forward Renderer).
 2. Add it to the **Renderer List** of the **[Flat Kit] Example Settings URP** file in the Inspector panel.
-To do this, go to Project panel ▶︎ Flat Kit ▶︎ ExampleSettings -> [FlatKit] Example Settings URP.
-Select it, look at the Inspector panel, see the 'Renderer List' section, press **'+'** button and drag _MyNewAwesomeForwardRenderer_ Forward Renderer you created in step 1 — into the created line.
+To do this, go to **Project panel ▶︎ Flat Kit ▶︎ ExampleSettings ▶︎ [FlatKit] Example Settings URP**.
+Select it, look at the Inspector panel, see the **Renderer List** section, press **'+'** button and drag _MyNewAwesomeForwardRenderer_ Forward Renderer you created in step 1 — into the created line of the **Renderer List**.
 3. Select that newly created _MyNewAwesomeForwardRenderer_ Forward Renderer, press **'Add Renderer Feature'** and Select **Flat Kit Outline**.
+This will add the Outline Renderer feature.
+But to be able to adjust parameters, like width, color of the outlines, you'll need to create the Outline Settings file.
 4. Go **Assets menu on top ▶︎ Create ▶︎ FlatKit ▶︎ Outline Settings**.
 This creates an Outline settings file.
 Name it _MyNewOutlinesSettings_.
 5. Add this _'MyNewOutlinesSettings'_ settings file to **Flat Kit Outline** Renderer Feature you created in step 3 — into the **Settings** field.
 6. In your scene select the camera (Main Camera) in Hierarchy panel, look at Inspector panel, find **Rendering** section and in the **Renderer** drop down menu select _MyNewAwesomeForwardRenderer_ Forward Renderer you created in step 1.